Master of Education with Specialization in Educational Diagnostician

 Upon graduation from Houston Baptist University, the majority of educational diagnosticians are employed in special education departments in public schools.
 For those professionals interested in other work environments, diagnosticians are also employed in the assessment departments of psychiatric hospitals and agencies such as the Harris County Department of Education and Region IV Education Service Center.
 Because certification allows the diagnostician to work independently without supervision, some professionals also choose to go into private practice.

 In order to enter this program the graduate student would need to either be a certified teacher or be working on their teacher certification.
-Upon successful completion of this 36-hour program, students will have earned a master's degree.
+Upon successful completion of this 42-hour program, which includes comprehensive exams, students will have earned a master's degree.
 They must meet the following requirements before applying for certification:

 Submit a service record documenting two years of full-time teaching in an accredited private or public school.